-Foster parents and licensed kinship caregivers have a vital role in meeting the individual needs of children who are in the care and custody of the Department of Children, Youth, and Families (DCYF).
+Foster parents and licensed kinship caregivers have a vital role in meeting the individual needs of children who are in the care and custody of Children's Administration (CA).
 This policy addresses placement and supports for licensed caregivers to provide for children's safety, permanency and well-being.

-This policy applies to Division of Children and Family Services (DCFS) employees.
+This policy applies to Division of Children and Family Services (DCFS) staff.